Educational Blog about Anesthesia, Intensive care and Pain management

 1. Abdominal pain and swelling are the commonest symptoms.
 Ascites and hepatomegaly will be present in the majority.
 Vomiting, splenomegaly, jaundice, or bleeding from esophageal varices may also occur.
 If the vena cava is involved there will be dependent edema.

 2. Liver function abnormalities depend on the site and severity of the obstruction.
-Liver biopsy may show outflow obstruction, hepatic necrosis, and fibrosis.
+A liver biopsy may show outflow obstruction, hepatic necrosis, and fibrosis.

 3. Etiological factors include polycythemia, paroxysmal nocturnal hemoglobinuria, antiphospholipid syndrome, protein C deficiency, factor V Leiden, myeloproliferative disorders, and mechanical factors, such as webs and tumors.
 Hepatic venous thrombosis has been reported in association with ulcerative colitis, but in the patient described, iron deficiency had concealed an underlying polycythemia vera.